theaneesmalik/theaneesmalik/README.md

 - 👋 Hi, I’m @theaneesmalik
-- 👀 I’m interested in web technologiew
+- 👀 I’m interested in Web Devlopment
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently working as Full Stack Web Developer
 - 💞️ I’m looking to collaborate on web projects
 - 📫 How to reach me theaneesmalik@gmail.com